Last updated: July 2021

 Whether the TCPA or the PA applies, you are also likely to come across references to the Localism Act (2011), which amended both.

-The Climate Change Act (2008) is also very relevant, as all planning policy and considerations must take into account the legally binding targets to reduce greenhouse gas emissions laid out in Section 1 of the Act (recently amended to reduce all greenhouse gas emissions to net zero by 2050).
+The Climate Change Act (2008) is also very relevant, as all planning policy and considerations must take into account the legally binding targets to reduce greenhouse gas emissions laid out in Section 1 of the Act.

 For a full list of planning-related legislation, click here.